Skip to content

 Interactive AI-powered chat application built with SvelteKit and Cerebras AI, featuring real-time streaming responses and a polished UX

-An AI-powered chat application that provides an interactive "Ask Prakhar" experience, built with SvelteKit and powered by Cerebras AI's ultra-fast inference engine.
+An AI-powered chat app that provides an interactive "Ask Prakhar" experience — built with SvelteKit and powered by Cerebras AI's ultra-fast inference engine.

 The Problem

 Traditional chat interfaces often feel disconnected from the person they represent.
-I wanted to create a conversational AI that could authentically represent my engineering philosophy, project decisions, and technical thinking patterns while delivering responses with minimal latency.
+I wanted a conversational AI that could authentically represent my engineering philosophy, project decisions, and technical thinking — with minimal latency.

 Real-Time Streaming